ucsd-cse11-w22/ucsd-cse11-w22.github.io/staff-and-help.md

 We endorse the [CSE course placement advice](https://cse.ucsd.edu/index.php/undergraduate/courses/cse-course-placement-advice).
-Also feel free to message jpolitz@eng.ucsd.edu if you're not sure.
+Also feel free to message g2miranda@eng.ucsd.edu if you're not sure.

 **Can I audit the course?**